Zoxc/crusader/RESULTS.md

   or latency of that point in the chart.
   In the screen shot above, the Down latency peaks around 250 ms.
-* **Hovering over, or clicking the ⓘ symbol** opens a window that gives a summary of the statistics.
+* **Hovering over, or clicking the ⓘ symbol** opens a window that displays a summary of the measurements.
   See the description below for more definitions of the values.
-* **Clicking a legend** ("color") in the charts shows/hides the trace or that value.
+* **Clicking a legend** ("color") in the charts shows/hides the associated graph.
-  In the screen shot above, the Latency's "Round-trip" legend has been clicked, hiding the (black) round-trip trace, and showing only the Up and Down traces.
+  In the screen shot above, the Latency's "Round-trip" legend has been clicked, hiding the (black) round-trip trace, and showing only the Up and Down plots.
 * The **Save to results** button saves two files: a plot (as `.png`) and the data (as `.crr`) to the _crusader-results_ directory in the user _home directory_.